Faraday-dot-py/Simple-ASF/docs/index.md

 An example form for the 2023 season is included in the repository when it is first cloned.

-<h3> Additional Configuration </h3>
+## Additional Configuration

 In addition to the ``/src/layout.json`` file, there are two other files that you will need to edit to get your app working.

 The first is the ``/src/config.json`` file.
-This file contains the configuration for the app, such as the title and the firebase database URL.
+This file contains the configuration for the app, such as the title and the Firebase database URL.

 The second is the ``/src/.env`` file.
-This file contains the configuration for the firebase database, which you should have already set up.
+This file contains the configuration for the Firebase database, which you should have already set up.